hienvantran/CZ4034-Information-Retrieval/README.md

 1. Create a core in solr
 2. Start the solr with "bin\solr.cmd start" command on Windows
 3. Create "conf" and "data" folder in the newly created core
-4. Add the following to the managed-schema
+4. Add the following to the managed-schema (Click Edit file to view the schema)

       stemming:
       add in schema: